 The prime areas begin to develop quickly in response to relationships and experiences, and run through and support learning in all other areas.

 The specific areas include essential skills and knowledge.
 They grow out of the prime areas and provide important contexts for learning.

 During the first term we introduce the children to the 42 phonic sounds and blends that they will learn in Reception.
 They quickly build on these skills and begin to use their knowledge to develop reading and writing skills throughout the year.

 The Mathematics curriculum covers Number and Shape, Space and Measure.
 The children develop calculation and problem solving skills through practical activities using everyday experiences.
 They learn to develop and use language skills associated with shape, capacity, time, money and measurements.

 Our topic work incorporates the areas of ‘Understanding the World’ and ‘Expressive Arts and Design’ whilst also reinforcing literacy, numeracy, physical and social skills.
-During the year the children do many fun activities associated with their topic work including a lovely trip to Cannock Chase to be ‘Forest Detectives’, taking part in services at St. Luke’s Church and performing in our Christmas Nativity play.
+During the year, we still hope to do many fun activities associated with our topic work, while being mindful of the current health and safety priorities and restrictions.

 In the final term we start to prepare the children for their next step in their St. Luke’s journey, ensuring that the transition to Year One is a confident and secure one.

 Parents are always welcome to contact the school should a concern or matter arise or otherwise contact teaching staff at the following email addresses: